Thea von Harbou: Death

-as a guest of honor in 1954, she fell and suffered a hip injury.
-On 1 July 1954, she died in hospital at the age of sixty-five.
+as a guest of honor in June 1954, she fell and suffered serious internal injuries in her hip.
+On 1 July 1954, five days later, she died in hospital at the age of sixty-five.

-Several years after her death, Lang directed the film The Indian Tomb (1959), based upon one of Harbou's novels.
+Several years after her death, Lang directed the film The Indian Tomb (1959), based upon one of von Harbou's novels.

 Filmography

+Some of Harbou's most prominent films: